monetate/koupler/README.md

    $ ./koupler.sh -tcp -streamName boneill-dev-test
 ```

-You can sling data at the UDP listener with the following:
+You can sling data at the TCP listener with the following:

 ```bash
    $ telnet localhost 4242